 More and more people work from home these days, either part or full time.
 But even if we don’t, we can still spend an awful lot of time at home on the computer.
 And yes, it’s true that the home PC is now redundant for many, with more portable devices travelling with us wherever we go.

 That said, a practical work or desk space at home that’s comfortable and organised is of real value.
 Slouched on the sofa with an iPad, or crouched over the laptop on the coffee table is a surefire route to aches and pains.
 Plus, if our body is cramped and uncomfortable it’s pretty certain that our brain isn’t functioning at its best either.
 Inspiration is always strongest in conducive surroundings.

-If we don’t have the luxury of a dedicated room that’s the “home office”, we have to fit our workspace into our living areas – so chunky, utilitarian office-type furniture isn’t really what we’re looking for.
+But what if we don’t have the luxury of a dedicated room for a “home office” and have to fit our workspace into our living areas?
+In that case, I think it’s fair to say that utilitarian office-type furniture isn’t really what we’re looking for.
 So I’ve been on the hunt for the most stylish, versatile and comfortable contemporary home desks and tables that will suit any number of interior styles and budgets.

 My first two choices are for lovers of the classic wood desk, but with a highly contemporary feel.

 1. Above: the Mira desk in lacquered oak by Ebbe Gehl for John Lewis has beautiful styling and design details, plus practical features such as the swing-out drawer and top shelf.
 A matching mobile filing cabinet and shelving unit are also available in this range.

 2. The beautifully crafted Plan Desk by James Tattersall is inspired by traditional plan drawers; the large top drawer is capable of storing A1 prints, architectural plans or your laptop computer and files, whilst two smaller drawers sit neatly beneath to hide the usual desk clutter.